RagnarB83/ash-documentation/docs/PySCF-interface.rst

    * - ``BS``
      - Boolean
      - False
      - Whether to find broken-symmetry solution by spin-flipping.
-Requires HSmult, spinflipatom and atomstoflip.
+Requires HSmult, and atomstoflip.
    * - ``HSmult``
      - integer
      - None
      - BS option: High-spin multiplicity to flip spin from.
-   * - ``spinflipatom``
-     - string
-     - None
-     - What atom to flip.
-String example: '0 Fe' (first Fe atom in system)
    * - ``atomstoflip``
      - list of integers
      - None
-     - What atom index to flip.
-NOTE: CURRENTLY INACTIVE
+     - What atom indices to flip spin on.
+Example: atomstoflip=[0,5] for atoms 0 and 5
    * - ``TDDFT``
      - Boolean
      - False